 There are also lots of opportunities to surpass the AirPods Pro, rather than simply matching it.
 With 20 hours of battery life, most of the headphones on this list will easily last longer, and of course they can all save you money with significantly lower prices than what the AirPods Max will cost you.

 How we test the best AirPods Max alternatives

-When testing any over-ear headphones, including the best AirPods Max alternatives, we’ll listen to a variety of music genres.
+When testing any over-ear headphones, including the best AirPods Max alternatives, we’ll listen to a variety of tracks downloaded and stored to a portable music device covering a range of different music genres.
+Check out our headphone playlist on Tidal (opens in new tab) and Spotify (opens in new tab) for examples of the variety of tracks we use.
 This lets us see (well, hear) how each pair handles distinct styles, which also demonstrates how they reproduce different frequencies, how wide their soundstages are and how detailed they sound.